This handbook will serve as a guide to the policies and procedures of our school.

 Students enrolled in private lessons must pay the instructor at the beginning of each lesson.

 Students are placed in classes firstly according to age, then technical ability.
 Upon recommendation of the director and instructor, a student may be moved to an upper level if exceptional ability is shown.
 We emphasize teaching proper dance technique.
+Students may spend multiple years in a level based on their knowledge and progression through each levels curriculum.
 General guidelines for class levels and age requirements are:

 Mommy & Me Ages 2 - 3

 Pre Level 2 Ages 4 - 5 ( Pre Level 1 required)

 *If you wish to discuss your dancer’s level placement with the director/ instructor you must schedule a meeting outside of class time.